Faculty Starter Grant in Value Assessment-Health Outcomes Research

 - Unspent funds are to be returned to the PhRMA Foundation upon the grant’s conclusion.

-- Any changes to the proposed research must be approved by the PhRMA Foundation.
+- Any changes to the proposed project must be approved by the PhRMA Foundation.

 To start an application, go to the ProposalCentral website at https://proposalcentral.com/.
 If you are a new user of ProposalCentral, follow the link “Need an Account?” and complete the registration process.
 If you are already a registered user, login with your username and password.
 If you have forgotten your password, click the “Forgot your Password?” link.